AronAhn/CSusingPython/DynamicProgramming.md

 # Dynamic Programming

+## Definition
-## Definition: Simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner
+* Simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner
-### Key point is that it reuses the results from othre sub-problems
+* Key point is that it reuses the results from othre sub-problems